 Expenses not allowed

-Alcoholic beverages.
+Alcoholic beverages except as part of a regular meal and only for the individual expensing the meal.

 Entertainment Expenses except where approved by the Region Director.

 Stays at a hotel away from the organizer committee hotel where the room-night guarantee impacts the costs for the committee may be disallowed.